dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 } yield result1 + result2
 ```

 The type signature here is already a bit over-complicated.
-And if we have 3 errors it can be `Either[Either[Either[IllegalArgumentException, NumberFormatException], NoSuchElementException], Int]`, etc. You of course can play with type definitions and try to hide it.
+And if we have 3 errors it can be `Either[Either[Either[IllegalArgumentException, NumberFormatException], NoSuchElementException], Int]`, etc. You, of course, can play with type definitions and try to hide it.
 But you always have to assemble them at some point.
 So, your code for 3 errors will be `???.leftMap[Either[Either[IllegalArgumentException, NumberFormatException], NoSuchElementException]](v => Right(Left(_)))`.
 Does not look so nice, right?

 But is there any other way?
 Yes, there is!